lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Inline round leaderboard entries now render `Avatar` alongside each display name, falling back to initials when no image is present.
   - Keeps the "(You)" label and hint penalty summary while ensuring avatars are visible for all players to match the Compete branding requirement.
 - **Result**: Every player row in compete round results shows their avatar next to their name, improving quick recognition across the leaderboard summary.
+- **Update (2025-10-30 AM)**: `src/hooks/useRoundPeers.ts` pipes avatar URLs into `miniLeaderboards` rows and `src/pages/RoundResultsPage.tsx` consumes them so the embedded compete leaderboards and map markers always reuse the same profile images seen in the lobby.

 ### Compete In-Round HUD — Avatar Synchronization (2025-10-23)